-I don’t know why this myth persists, but it does.
+You hear it all the time, so it must be true.
 Sometimes the person asks in a half-joking but tentative way, as if it might be true but they hope it’s not.
 Others are totally convinced it is true and want verification.
-Others are just curious because it’s something they heard somewhere.
+And some are just curious because it’s something they heard.

 This myth is followed in popularity by a second one: honey is bee vomit.
 Well, closer maybe, but still not true.